adinhodovic/terraform-cloudflare-maintenance/README.md

 # Terraform-Cloudflare-Maintenance

-Dead simple Terraform module to create a responsive **Maintenance Page** using Cloudflare Workers.
+Terraform module to create a responsive **Maintenance Page** using Cloudflare Workers.

 ## Preview